UPenn-CIT599/final-project-team-43-restaurant-app/README.md

 Reviews:  If you would like to write a review, or view previous reviews of our restaurant, click on "Our Reviews" in the customer home page.
 Simply select 1-5 from the stars drop down box and also a message of your experience and click "Write a Review".
 This will save your review into our "restaurantreviews.csv" file, which will then be read for the new review entry and displayed in the review table.

+Manager Login: From the customer home page, you can find a button at the bottom left corner which will guide you to the manger login page.
+From there, you can login by entering the User Email account: manager@taco.edu  and the password: 05042020 You can find them setting up in LoginController.java from our code.
+(If you have problem on login, you can try copy-paste the email address and password from source code.)
+And if either of them cannot match our setting, it’ll empty your input and stay on the login page.
+After your login, it guides you to the manager main page.

+Manager Main: There’re four parts showing on this page, from which, you can go to the four specific pages.

+Table: This interface shows the table allocation to the manager.
+Once a customer places an order, we’ll allot an available table to him and this interface will change and show which table has been occupied.

+Employees: This interface will read from our back-end database about EmployeeList, and show their information such as: name, salary, attendant hours and on duty or not.
+And there’s a button on top of the page which enables manger to add new employees.

+Transaction: This interface help manager monitors transactions in the restaurant in a real-time manner.
+It’ll extract and select useful data from our database about transaction and show them on the page.

+Inventory: This interface help manager monitors inventory status for the stock in the restaurant in a real-time manner.
+It’ll extract and select useful data from our database about inventory and show them on the page.

 ### Tests